 Dear Hiring Manager;

-Thank you for taking the time to review my qualifications with this online resume.
-I am interested in a position as a Senior Product Manager or as an Engineering Manager.
-I have 28 years of experience in the software industry and a history of delivering products in both these roles.
+Thank you for taking the time to review my qualifications.
+I am interested in a position as a Senior Product Manager, Platform Evangelist, or Developer/Tech Lead.
+I have 28 years of experience in the software industry and a history of delivering and supporting products in these roles.

 For the past 10 years, I've been a Senior Product Manager, focused primarily on development tools and mobile devices.
-During this time, I've been heavily involved in both the Eclipse and Android open-source communities.
+During this time, I've been heavily involved in the Eclipse and Android open-source communities.
 I am a skilled communicator, having authored many technical articles and as a frequent presenter at developer conferences.
-These activities can be seen on the Presentations, Blogs, and Writing sections.
+These activities can be seen on the Presentations, Blogs, and Writing sections of the résumé.

-In addition to my professional work, I've held elected office since 2002 on our district Board of Education.
-I've held this post through 3 elections, serving several times as President of the Board.
+In addition to my professional work, I held elected office from 2002-2016 as a member of the District Board of Education.
+I held this post through 3 elections, serving several times as President of the Board.
 I've worked with community leaders on "get out the vote" campaigns to raise funds for three building projects totaling fifteen million dollars.
-This service has provided a wealth of experience toward personnel management, the ability to stay within a budget, and operating in a transparent manner.

-I live outside Oklahoma City, where I've worked as a remote employee for most of the last 15 years.
+I live 1 hour from Oklahoma City, where I've worked as a remote employee for the last 16 years.
 I am able to travel for work up to 33% of the time.
 While I would accept an offer that requires relocation, I would also appreciate consideration for remote work.